arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ### Understanding UWB Technology

 Ultra-Wideband (UWB) is a radio technology that uses very low energy levels for short-range, high-bandwidth communications over a large portion of the radio spectrum.
-Unlike traditional narrow-band radio systems like Bluetooth® or Wi-Fi®, which operate in specific frequency bands, UWB transmits across a wide range of frequency bands (typically 500 MHz or more), allowing for greater precision in location tracking and higher data throughput.
+Unlike traditional narrowband radio systems like Bluetooth® or Wi-Fi®, which operate in specific frequency bands, UWB transmits across a wide range of frequency bands (typically 500 MHz or more), allowing for greater precision in location tracking and higher data throughput.

 #### UWB vs. Traditional Narrowband Technologies